-In other words, it’s usually not one thing, but a few things that have created the “perfect storm.”
+In other words, it’s not usually one thing, but a few things that have created the “perfect storm.”

 Let’s take a look:5 Reasons Your Baby Refuses to Eat. #babyfood #firstfoods #startingsolids #healthyeating Click To Tweet

-#1: Your Baby’s Constipated
+#1: Your Baby is Constipated

 When babies transition from a liquid diet and start to eat solid foods, constipation can set in.
 Liquids such as breast milk or infant formula are fairly easy to digest and absorb in the intestines.

 But add in solid food and the gastrointestinal tract has to do more work.

 This can slow things down.
 And this can cause baby losing appetite.

 I had a similar experience with one of my kids.
 When my first born transitioned from breast milk to solids, we had a heck of a time with constipation.

 In part, her digestive system was getting used to solids and a new baby feeding schedule.